1st April – 30th October 2022

 Find out more about Sherborne town at discoversherborne.co.uk

-Self Guided (High Season) is available at £4 per child or the private viewing (High/Low Season) £7 per child.
-To make your visit more interesting and fun why not purchase our Children’s pack which includes a pencil, Castle Quiz and a Children’s Nature Trail for the Gardens. £1 per pack.
+Self Guided is available at £4 per child or the private viewing £7 per child.
+To make your visit more interesting and fun we will provide each child with our Children’s pack which includes a pencil, Castle Quiz, and a Children’s Nature Trail for the Gardens.

 Language information sheets are available for group leaders or individual students in French, Italian, Spanish, Dutch and German.